 We chose to include it in the

-apps/theme package for guide because it's being used in all React applications of a Webiny project.
-As a result, we don't have to include these directives in every React application.
+apps/theme package for this guide, because it’s being used in all React apps of our project.
+As a result, we don’t have to include these directives in every React application.